Crude Prices Recover as US-China Trade Tensions Ease

 Crude prices have support from concerns that the ongoing war in Ukraine could lead to additional sanctions on Russian energy exports, reducing global oil supplies.
 The US proposed that the G7 allies impose tariffs as high as 100% on China and India for their purchases of Russian oil in an effort to convince Russia to end the war in Ukraine.

-Last Wednesday's EIA report showed that (1) US crude oil inventories as of October 3 were -4.5% below the seasonal 5-year average, (2) gasoline inventories were -0.6% below the seasonal 5-year average, and (3) distillate inventories were -5.4% below the 5-year seasonal average.
-US crude oil production in the week ending October 3 rose +0.9% w/w to 13.629 million bpd, just below the record high of 13.631 million bpd posted in the week of 12/6/2024.
+Thursday's EIA report showed that (1) US crude oil inventories as of October 10 were -3.4% below the seasonal 5-year average, (2) gasoline inventories were +0.1% above the seasonal 5-year average, and (3) distillate inventories were -6.9% below the 5-year seasonal average.
+US crude oil production in the week ending October 10 rose +0.1% w/w to a record 13.636 million bpd.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.